 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected employment opportunities for microbiologists in general to rise by 4%, slower than the average for all occupations, between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) projected employment opportunities for microbiologists in general to rise by 5%, as fast as average for all occupations, between 2018 and 2028.
 Actual demand for QA microbiologists may differ because these professionals may also work in the food processing and packaging industry.
-As of May 2015, the BLS reported, microbiologists earned a median annual salary of $67,550.
+As of May 2018, the BLS reported, microbiologists earned a median annual salary of $71,650.

 A QA microbiologist needs to be familiar with lab procedures in order to carry out product tests and properly analyze the results through the use of specialized equipment and software.
-They must have a keen eye for efficiency, and need to know when a machine requires calibration or repair.
-The BLS reports that new job opportunities for microbiologists will experience a slower-than-average growth between 2014-24.
+They must have a keen eye for efficiency and need to know when a machine requires calibration or repair.
+The BLS reports that new job opportunities for microbiologists will experience as fast as average growth between 2018-28.